Monthly Civil Aviation Survey

-The survey collects the main financial and operating data from the Canadian air transport industry.
+This survey collects the main financial and operational data from the Canadian Level I air carriers.

-The survey collects the main financial and operating data from the Canadian air transport industry.
-The data are used by Transport Canada and the Canadian Transportation Agency for measuring growth and performance of the industry, and the impact of regulatory reform.
+This survey collects the main financial and operational data from the Canadian Level I air carriers.
+The data are used by Transport Canada and the Canadian Transportation Agency for measuring the growth and the performance of the airline industry.
 The information is also used by Statistics Canada as input to the Canadian System of National Accounts and by individual carriers for measuring company performance relative to their competitors.
+The information may also be used by Statistics Canada for other statistical and research purposes.

 Transportation by air includes records related to the movement of aircraft, passengers and cargo by air for both Canadian and foreign air carriers operating in Canada as well as the financial and operating characteristics of Canadian air carriers.
 These data are produced by the Aviation Statistics Centre.